 Salvage cars are great opportunities for some types of individuals.
-If you’re the kind of person who absolutely loves working hard on bringing cars totaled in accidents back from the dead, either for personal use or to re-sell at a profit, then there’s little better than a salvage car, especially because they’re so affordable to buy.
+If you’re the kind of person who absolutely loves working hard on bringing cars with accident damage, either for personal use or to re-sell at a profit.
+There’s little better than a salvage car, especially because they’re so affordable to buy.

-With the majority of salvage cars being made available through used car auctions, it’s important to know just what to look for in a salvage car and how to pick the right one, so here are some important tips on purchasing salvage cars at auction easily and effectively.
+With most salvage cars being available through used car auctions.
+It’s important to know what to look for in a salvage car and how to pick the right one.
+So here are some important tips on purchasing salvage cars at auction easily and effectively.

 Visiting a used car auction early before the bidding starts for the day offers you the opportunity to walk around the lot and get a feel for what’s going up on the auction block for that day.
-You’ll be able to conduct visual inspections of the cars, and while you may not be able to start any of the cars up to see if they run – it’s an “as-is” event for a reason – you can easily see if there’s any prominent visible damage that the car suffered before being salvaged out.
+You’ll be able to conduct visual inspections of the cars.
+While you may not be able to start any of the cars up to see if they run – it’s an “as-is” event for a reason.
+You can easily see if there’s any prominently visible damage that the car suffered before the salvage status.

 This is important because not every salvage car is created equal.
 Different states have different laws when it comes to what needs to happen to a car before it can be declared “salvage,” and while there are some constants, like the cost of repairs having to reach a significant percentage of the value of the car, the specifics will vary across state lines.

 That’s not to say that a car with little to no damage is always harboring secret flaws, though.
-In the event of theft-recovery salvage cars, or vehicles that were written off after being stolen but then found afterward relatively intact, the car could easily be mechanically sound and only be suffering from minor cosmetic blemishes.
+In the event of theft-recovery salvage cars, or write-offs after theft but then found afterward relatively intact.
+The car could easily be mechanically sound and only be suffering from minor cosmetic blemishes.

-Whatever the former fate of the car, it’s important to get as much of a visual inspection done as possible before the auctioneers start, especially if you’re going to be bidding in this visit.
+Whatever the former fate of the car, it’s important to do much visual inspection before the auctioneers start.
+Especially if you’re going to be bidding on this visit.